IITB-LEAP-OCR/TEXTRON/README.md

 ## Acknowledgements

-We wish to Acknowledge IITB annotators for annotating the Text Detection dataset to perform our experiments.
+1. We wish to Acknowledge IITB annotators for annotating the Text Detection dataset to perform our experiments.
+2. We acknowledge the support of a grant from IRCC, IIT Bombay, and MEITY, Government of India, through the National Language Translation Mission-Bhashini project.

 ## Authors Contact Information